MicrosoftDocs/PowerShell-Docs/reference/7.3/Microsoft.PowerShell.Core/About/about_Scopes.md

 - An item is visible in the scope in which it was created and in any child scopes, unless you explicitly make it private.

-- You can declare variables, aliases, functions, and PowerShell drives in a scope outside of the current scope.
+- You can declare variables, aliases, functions, and PowerShell drives for a scope outside of the current scope.

 - An item that you created within a scope can be changed only in the scope in